newgala/labsRepo/README.md

 3. Pre-processing
 4. Train, test, split
 5. Logistic regression classify
-6. Check accuracy of our classification model
+7. Check accuracy of our classification model
-7. Resampling techniques
-8. Correlating categories
+8. Resampling techniques:
+* confusion_matrix
+* heatmap
+10. Correlating categories:Random Under Sampler
-9. AUC
+11. AUC

 [Tableau](https://www.tableau.com/)
 * Data aggregations and visualisations of which variable have more impact on the incidence rate and we found out that the age and the BMI are highly correlated to the incidence of strokes.